 Metropolitan Thames Valley's corporate policies are reviewed at least every 3 years.
-All Policies are approved by the Executive Group or the Board.
-The main corporate policies which incorporate the identification and approach to slavery and human trafficking are the Whistleblowing Policy, the Procurement Policy and the Code of Conduct.
+All Policies are approved by the Executive Team or the Board.
+The main corporate policies which incorporate the identification and approach to slavery and human trafficking are the Whistleblowing Policy, the Procurement Policy, the Safeguarding Policy and the Code of Conduct.